 The next section runs from Linlithgow to Ratho, passing farmland, woodland and the settlements of Broxburn, Winchburgh and Philpstoun.
 You also pass the Almond Aqueduct which carries the canal 23 metres above the wooded River Almond gorge.
 Not far from here you will find the pretty Almondell and Calderwood Country Park with peaceful woodland and a lovely waterside trail running along the River Almond.

 The final section takes you from Ratho in Edinburgh.
 The first few miles take you through farmland before entering the suburbs of Edinburgh.
 You soon come to Slateford Aqueduct which carries the canal over the Water of Leith.
 View Full Details>>

-|Woking to West Byfleet||9 miles (14 km)||This easy cycle or walk follows the Basingstoke canal and NCN route 221 from Brookwood, near Woking, to West Byfleet.
+|Woking to West Byfleet||9 miles (14 km)||This easy cycle or walk follows the Basingstoke Canal Walk and National Cycle route 221 from Brookwood, near Woking, to West Byfleet.
 View Full Details>>|